The Role of a Paraprofessional/Associate

 - High school diploma/GED** a score of 4 or higher on the ACT Workkeys Applied Mathematics and Reading for Information tests

-* If you hold a bachelor's degree or higher, it is recommended that you apply for a substitue license
+* If you hold a bachelor's degree or higher, it is recommended that you apply for a substitute license.

-*If your degree was conferred outside of the United States, a Foreign credential review will be required.
-Foreign Credential Review Sources can be found HERE.
+*FOREIGN CREDENTIALS: If your degree was conferred outside of the United States, a Foreign credential review will be required.

 STATE LICENSURE APPLICATION STEPS

-- Submit an application online in the Educator Licensure Information System (ELIS).
+- Submit an application online Educator Licensure Information System (ELIS).